fbpx

 Don’t offer advice

 Just listen without offering any advice.
 Resist the urge to jump into problem-solving mode.
 Also, fight the natural instinct to tell them to leave the abusive relationship.
-Victims often feel disempowered in their relationship where one person controlled things and made all the decisions.
+Victims often feel disempowered in their relationship where one person controls things and makes all the decisions.
 Just let them know you believe in them and trust them to do what’s best for them.
 It’s important to go into the conversation knowing that you cannot “fix or save” them.

 Keep track

-Take a note of all the signs of abuse you see anything else that concerns you about the potentially abusive relationship.
+Take note of all the signs of abuse you see or anything else that concerns you about the potentially abusive relationship.
 Keeping a record for yourself is a grounding technique that saves you from the natural doubt that is likely to set in.

 Ask what they need from you

 As difficult as it may be to believe it, victims know their situation best.
-Let them know you’re worried about them because of the abusive relationship them ask them what they need from you, how you can best support them, and be there for them.
+Let them know you’re worried about them because of the abusive relationship ask them what they need from you, how you can best support them, and be there for them.

 Share safety tips